|Nutritional Guidelines (per serving)|

 Rinse the scallops under cold water and pat them dry with paper towels.
 Remove the tough white side muscle if not already removed.

-Line a baking pan or baking sheet with two or three thicknesses of paper towels and set aside.
+Line a baking pan or baking sheet with 2 or 3 thicknesses of paper towels and set aside.

-In a bowl, combine flour, salt, and paprika.
+In a bowl, combine flour, salt, paprika, and black pepper.

 In another bowl, whisk eggs with the milk.